aikei/simple-precompiler/README.md

 ```
 simple-preprocessor
 ```
-In this case, the result of the preprocessing will be a file with the same name but with the `TEST` block commented out, and the else block uncommented:
+In this case, the result of the preprocessing will be a file with the same name (don't worry, your original files are cached within the `.simp-prep-cache` directory before the preprocessing) but with the `TEST` block commented out, and the else block uncommented:
 ```javascript
 //ifdef TEST
 //function TestFunction()